rbgo404/Blip-image-captioning-large/README.md

 # Blip-image-captioning-large
 The Salesforce/blip-image-captioning-large model is a image captioning model developed as part of the BLIP (Bootstrapping Language-Image Pre-training) framework.
 This model is specifically designed for  image captioning pretrained on COCO dataset.

-## Deploy BLIP-2 using Inferless:
+## Deploy Blip-image-captioning-large using Inferless:
-- Deployment of BLIP-2 model using [transformers](https://github.com/huggingface/transformers).
+- Deployment of Blip-image-captioning-large model using [transformers](https://github.com/huggingface/transformers).
 ---
 ## Prerequisites
 - **Git**.
 You would need git installed on your system if you wish to customize the repo after forking.